Intel Graphics Technology

-Intel Graphics Technology (GT) (Note: The abbreviation "GT" appears in certain monitoring tools, such as Intel Power Gadget, in reference to the graphics core on Intel processors.) is a series of integrated graphics processors (IGP) designed by Intel and manufactured by Intel and under contract by TSMC.
-These GPUs are built into the same chip as the central processing unit (CPU) and are included in most Intel-based desktops and laptops.
-The series was introduced in 2010 as Intel HD Graphics, later renamed Intel UHD Graphics in 2017.
-It succeeded the earlier Graphics Media Accelerator (GMA) series.
+Intel Graphics Technology (GT) (Note: The abbreviation "GT" appears in certain monitoring tools, such as Intel Power Gadget, in reference to the graphics core on Intel processors.) is a series of integrated graphics processors (IGPs) designed by Intel.
+The graphics processor is integrated into the processor package, either on the same die as the central processing unit (CPU) or on a separate die or tile.
+The series was introduced in 2010 as Intel HD Graphics, succeeding Graphics Media Accelerator (GMA).
+Intel introduced the Intel UHD Graphics name in 2017.